WICG/webmonetization/src/content/docs/docs/guides/hide-ads.md

 title: 'Hide ads'
 ---

-<div class="draft"><div class="title">Page Updates</div><ul><li>Add any appropriate links</li><li>Update the Glitch example's README</li></ul></div>
+<div class="draft"><h5>Page Updates</h5><ul><li>Add any appropriate links</li><li>Update the Glitch example's README</li></ul></div>

 Give your paying visitors an ad-free experience by hiding ads when the `monetization` event fires.
 Since the `monetization` event only fires when a payment is sent, your ads will continue to appear to non-paying visitors.

 ## Before you begin

 For visitors without Web Monetization, ads will appear as soon as the page loads.

 For visitors with Web Monetization in their browser, there's a three-second grace period before ads are shown.
 This is to give Web Monetization a chance to initialize and prevent ads from briefly appearing to paying visitors.

 **If Web Monetization...**

 - Initializes within the grace period, then ads are hidden
 - Fails to initialize within the grace period, then ads are shown
 - Initializes any time after the grace period, then ads are hidden